eagle034/computer-vision-interview/README.md

 ## Mathematics
 * what are eigenvalues and eigenvectors

+	Certain exceptional vectors x are in the same direction as Ax.
+Those are the “eigenvectors”.
+Multiply an eigenvector by A, and the vector Ax is a number lambda times the original x.
+		The basic equation is Ax = lambda*x.
+The number lambda is an eigenvalue of A

 * Implement SQRT(const double & x) without using any special functions, just fundamental arithmetic.